 Users can generally decide to cease using our work marketplace and related services at any time.
-Users may stop using our work marketplace and related services if the quality of the user experience on our work marketplace, including our support capabilities, does not meet their expectations or keep pace with the quality of the user experience generally offered by competitive products and services.
-Users may also choose, and in the past have chosen, to cease using our work marketplace if they perceive that our pricing model, including associated fees, is not in line with the value they derive from our work marketplace, or for other reasons, including cost-cutting measures.
-Moreover, as discussed below in the risk factor titled "Users circumvent our work marketplace, which adversely impacts our business," users circumvent the payment services on our work marketplace and talent receive payment directly or through another service, which is likely to happen more frequently following a change in pricing or during a macroeconomic downturn or a period of geopolitical conflict or uncertainty, as users may be more cost-sensitive during such period.
+Users may stop using our work marketplace and related services if the quality of the user experience on our work marketplace, including our support capabilities or our ability to provide a secure, reliable, and trustworthy work marketplace, does not meet their expectations or keep pace with the quality of the user experience generally offered by competitive products and services.
+For example, for the three and six months ended June 30, 2022, provision for transaction losses increased, as compared to the same periods in 2021, primarily due to increased instances of fraud and higher chargeback losses.
+Users may also choose, and in the past have chosen, to cease using our work marketplace, or for other reasons, including cost-cutting measures.
+Moreover, as discussed below in the risk factor titled "Users circumvent our work marketplace, which adversely impacts our business," users circumvent the payment services on our work marketplace and talent receive payment directly or through another service, which is likely to happen more frequently following a change in pricing, such as the pricing change associated with the launch of our new Client Marketplace offering, or during a macroeconomic downturn or a period of geopolitical conflict or uncertainty, as users may be more cost-sensitive during such period.
 In addition, expenditures by clients may be cyclical and may reflect overall macroeconomic conditions or budgeting patterns.